doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

 #### 4.5 Data Tab
 A centralized hub for data import/export and advanced management.
 *   **Backup & Restore:** Provides buttons to export and import "Assets Data" and "Expenses Data" separately, allowing for complete backup and restoration of the application state.
+*   **Destructive Action Confirmation:** Deleting either "Assets Data" or "Expenses Data" prompts the user with a confirmation modal.
+To proceed, the user must type the word "DELETE", preventing accidental data loss.
 *   **Historical Data Import:** Allows back-filling of historical data by importing daily account values from a specified CSV format.
 *   **Raw Data Editor:** A text area allows advanced users to directly view and edit the raw JSON of their net worth history for manual corrections.